 Looking at my daughter’s schedule makes me wonder whatever happened to those lazy, hazy, crazy days of summer.
 Only a couple of years ago she was hanging at the local park with a cheap and dirty “kids in a sandpit” summer camp.
 Now my daughter is experiencing a different sort of fourth-quarter learning.
 We’re talking enrichment with a big, expensive E.

 One week of art camp, three weeks of writing camp in the morning and math tutoring in the afternoon, then two weeks of Spanish-immersion mornings followed by martial arts training.
 I don’t consider myself one of those obsessive, “only the best for my angel” mothers.
 But our daughter goes to a science and arts magnet where there’s virtually no science and arts funding left.
-And these “extras” seem almost essential.
+So these “extras” seem essential.

 Does your child’s summer look like a patchwork quilt of educational best practices, or do other factors take precedence when choosing a camp program?